zulfiqarAlibalti/Advance-Image-processing/README.md

 ![Handlandmarks](./hand-tracking/hlm.png)

 # Real time Pose Estimation
-In this project 2 I have build a pose estimation module using opencv and mediapipe.
+In this project 2 I have make a Python Object class  pose estimation module using opencv and mediapipe.Pose estimation is a computer vision technique to track the movements of a person or an object.
+This is usually performed by finding the location of key points for the given objects.
+Based on these key points we can compare various movements and postures and draw insights.
+Pose estimation is actively used in the field of augmented reality, animation, gaming, and robotics.

 ![Pose Estimation](./Pose_estimation/pose.gif)